LAST UPDATED ON JUN 14, 2022

 As the capital of China, Beijing is home to authentic restaurants serving cuisines from all around the country.
 Although we usually take our visitors to restaurants that serve local Beijing dishes, you can always ask your travel specialist or guide if you want to taste some other cuisines.

 Speaking of local dishes, Peking duck is the one famed dish that you absolutely shouldn't miss, and we can give you plenty of suggestions for the best places to eat this Beijing delicacy.
 If you are a keen foodie, we can also arrange for you to try your hand at cooking some Chinese dishes or wrapping your own dumplings.

 Thanks in part to Beijing's large and diverse expat population, you can also find plenty of quality restaurants that serve Western food or cater to vegetarians and vegans.
 In fact, some of our travel specialists are expats who have been living in Beijing for years, so they can give you their honest opinion on any restaurant!

 Ancient and modern collide in Beijing's nightlife scene.
-The area around Houhai Lake and Nanluoguxiang is buzzing with hidden bars serving everything from craft beer to complex cocktails.
 You will never be short of choice on a night out in Beijing!
-If you prefer dinner and a show, the Chaoyang Acrobat Show and The Legend of Kung Fu are must-sees.

-Beijing has a climate similar to Washington DC.
-It is cold in the winter with occasional snow.
-April, May and June are pleasant and there are flowering trees which can be especially picturesque in May.
-July and August, while still good, can be hot.
-September and October are again pleasant, green, and a popular time to visit.
+Beijing has a climate similar to Washington, DC.
+The weather is cold in winter with occasional snow, and hot and humid in summer.
+April, May, and June are particularly pleasant months to visit; in late April you can enjoy picturesque flowering trees in the city's many parks.
+July and August, while still good, can be very hot.
+The fall weather, particularly in September and October, is pleasant, making this period another popular time to visit Beijing.
 November is still nice with a fall feel in the air.
-December through March are winter months, a good time to go up to Harbin for the Ice Festival or go skating in Beijing's city parks.
+December through March are winter months, when there are usually fewer tourists at all the attractions.